KellerJordan/modded-nanogpt/records/track_1_short/2026-05-27-MuddGatedAndDC/README.md

 - `xsa-baseline-1335/`: 9 matched-step XSA baseline logs at `1315 + 20 = 1335` total steps.
 - `this_pr_v1/`: 11 logs matching `xsaexp8_10_dc_muddgate_ag3710_s1315e20_mglr015_`* at `1315 + 20 = 1335` total steps.
 - `this_pr_v2/`: 10 logs matching `xsaexp8_10_dc_muddgatelr01_ag310_s1315e10_`* at `1315 + 10 = 1325` total steps.
+- `this_pr_v3/`: 10 complete logs at `1275 + 15 = 1290` total steps.
+Four additional files in this folder are incomplete warmup/interrupted logs and are excluded from the statistics.
 - Root `train_gpt.py`: current submitted training code.
+- Root `train_gpt_offical.py`: snapshot of the latest upstream PR code used as the v3 base.
 - Root `dc_triton_kernels.py`: DC correction kernel included in each PR log.

 Timing environment from the logs: 8x NVIDIA H100 80GB HBM3, Python 3.12.3, PyTorch `2.10.0+cu128`, Triton `3.6.0`, driver `580.159.03`.

 ## v2 update: gate-generated DC and 1325 steps

-The latest `train_gpt.py` moves the PR from the older `this_pr_v1` sweep to `this_pr_v2`.
-The submitted schedule is now `1315 + 10 = 1325` total steps instead of `1315 + 20 = 1335`, and the DC weights are no longer standalone trainable banks.
-The layer-10 post-only DC path is still the same Triton correction after FA3, but its two per-token, per-head tensors now come directly from the MUDD gate:
+The v2 `train_gpt.py` moved the PR from the older `this_pr_v1` sweep to `this_pr_v2`.
+The schedule became `1315 + 10 = 1325` total steps instead of `1315 + 20 = 1335`, and the DC weights were no longer standalone trainable banks.
+The layer-10 post-only DC path stayed as the same Triton correction after FA3, but its two per-token, per-head tensors came directly from the MUDD gate:

 ```text
 dc_weights[10] = (post_gate[..., 29:35], post_gate[..., 35:41])